Sarah Polk Fall: Biography

-Sallie Jetton was born in Rutherford County, Tennessee in 1847 to Mary Childress and Robert Jetton, a farmer and land owner.
+Sallie Jetton was born in Rutherford County, Tennessee in 1847 to Mary Childress and Robert Jetton, a planter and land owner.
 Mary Childress was the daughter of Anderson Childress, the older brother of First Lady Sarah Childress Polk.

 Sallie's mother died a few months after her birth from childbirth complications.
 Her father was unable to raise her alone, so she was taken in by her great-grandmother Elizabeth Childress.
 She stayed with her great-grandmother for a short period until the death of President James K. Polk in 1849.
 The president's wife Sarah mourned her husband's death deeply and became a recluse, rarely leaving her home Polk Place.
 Elizabeth, who was in her 70s, brought Sallie to Polk Place and suggested Sarah should care for her.
 Sarah agreed and assumed guardianship of Sallie after 1850.

 Many who knew Sarah seemed skeptical of her bringing a child into her home.
 Judge John Catron would make the comment, "You are not the one Madam, to have charge of a little child; you, who have always been absorbed in the political and social affairs..."
 But nonetheless Sarah still assumed guardianship, and brought in a nurse and maid to watch the young girl.
 Sarah would often refer to Sallie as her daughter, and newspapers referred to Sallie as her adopted daughter.
 Sarah would take great pride in raising Sallie.
 Sallie stayed with Sarah for the rest of the former First Lady's life.
 In 1865, Sarah hosted Sallie's marriage to George Fall in the main Parlor of Polk Place.
 The newlyweds moved in with Sarah until after the birth of their child Saidee in 1868.
 Sarah greatly adored the little girl.

 After Sarah's death in 1891 Sallie became the sole heir to the Polk estate as Sarah willed the Polk belongings, the contents of Polk Place along with the presidential papers to Sallie.
 Sarah bequeathed some of the personal items of the President to Sallie's daughter Saidee, including the president's watch and glasses.
 Sallie sold and donated the presidential papers to the Library of Congress in the early 1900s.
 She also donated one of Sarah's inaugural gowns and a fan to the Smithsonian.
 In 1905 Sallie opened her own home in Nashville for social gatherings to exhibit the items she had inherited from Sarah and to tell the legacy of her great-uncle president Polk.
 During these gatherings and other social events she would introduce herself as the daughter to the president.
 Sallie continued living in Nashville after Sarah's death throughout her later life.